 This web.xml parameter defines the passphrase that KeyMaster must use to retrieve the private encryption key from the hardware Key Store.
 This parameter must be included in web.xml if the private encryption key was protected by a passphrase when imported into the Key Store.
-It must match the value of the key.importer.key.passphrase property in keyimporter.props (see the keyimporter.props configuration reference section and Importing the private key file and certificate into the Key Store 40.
+It must match the value of the key.importer.key.passphrase property in keyimporter.props (see the keyimporter.props configuration reference configuration and Importing the private key file and certificate into the Key Store configuration the Key Store configuration reference configuration and certificate into the Key Store configuration configuratio encrypting.generator.hardware.keystore.keyfile